Northrop Grumman RQ-180: Design

 The RQ-180 addresses a need for conducting penetrating ISR missions into defended airspace, a mission that was left unattended with the retirement of the Lockheed SR-71 Blackbird in 1999.
 It is equipped with an AESA radar and passive electronic surveillance measures, and may be capable of conducting electronic attack missions.
 The RQ-180 shows a shift from UAVs that operate in permissive environments, such as the RQ-4 Global Hawk and MQ-9 Reaper, to ones that can perform missions in contested airspace.
 It is larger, stealthier, and has a longer range than the RQ-170 Sentinel which has previously been used for those types of missions.
-The RQ-180 is believed to be about the size of the Global Hawk, which weighs 32250 lb, and have similar capabilities of endurance (24 hours) and range (12000 nmi).
+The RQ-180 is believed to be about the size of the Global Hawk, which weighs 32250 lb, and has similar capabilities of endurance (24 hours) and range — 12000 nmi.
 This is much more than the RQ-170's endurance of 5–6 hours.
 It has superior all-aspect, broadband radar cross-section reduction features compared to previous stealth aircraft such as the F-117 Nighthawk, F-22 Raptor and F-35 Lightning II.
-The airframe has superior aerodynamics to give better range, endurance, and service ceiling.
+The airframe has improved aerodynamics to give better range, endurance, and service ceiling.

 The RQ-180 is believed to have a cranked-kite layout like the X-47B, but with a much longer wingspan, perhaps as much as 130 ft.
 Northrop Grumman claims the wing is more scalable and adaptable than the B-2 Spirit's flying wing shape.
-Aviation Week constructed concept images, including one on the cover of the magazine, of the stealthy unmanned aircraft that can penetrate an adversary's state-of-the-art air defenses to conduct intelligence, surveillance or reconnaissance missions.
+Aviation Week constructed concept images, including one on the cover of the magazine, of the stealthy unmanned aircraft that can penetrate an adversary's state-of-the-art air defenses to conduct intelligence, surveillance, or reconnaissance missions.
 Edwards Air Force Base personnel have reportedly nicknamed the RQ-180 the "Great White Bat" and "Shikaka".

 Other commentators believe the RQ-180 can function as an advanced communications relay node, integrating a suite of next-generation datalink technologies including those of the B-2, B-21, F-22, and F-35.